wkurzius/mr.kurzius.net/content/classes/intro-to-web-dev.md

 Also ...

-- Grading is 40% for both exams and projects, and 20% for exercises
+- Grading is 40% for exams and 30% for both projects and exercises
 - Late work loses two percentage points per day with a floor of 70%
 - There is no final exam
 - Question?
 Ask your classmates first